 Investment Liquidity: Why Does It Matter?

 Liquidity is an important factor to consider when investing.
 Your portfolio’s liquidity determines how quickly you can access your money — which is something you may need to do if an emergency arises.
-Likewise, when investing in a company, you’ll want to evaluate its liquidity, as this can be an indicator of its overall financial health.

 Investors typically maintain a balance of liquid and nonliquid options, but your investment mix may change as you age.
 Younger investors might prefer less liquid investments, whereas a retiree’s portfolio might include more cash equivalents.